dmotts/ai-insights/README.md

 </div>

 ## Project Overview
-AI Insights is a web-based application designed to provide valuable insights using AI-driven analytics.
+AI Insights is a web-based application designed to provide valuable insights for your business using AI-driven analytics.
 The application leverages multiple data sources to deliver comprehensive reports and visualizations, helping users make data-driven decisions with ease.

 ## Setup Instructions